Harsha5-max/Task-2/README.md

 # BharatIntern Task-2 : Titanic Classification
     I am thrilled to share that I have successfully completed a comprehensive data science task as part of the BharatIntern program.
 The task involved developing a sophisticated system to predict the likelihood of survival during the Titanic sinking disaster, focusing on crucial factors such as socio-economic status, age, and gender, among others.

+This project aims to predict whether a person would survive the sinking of the Titanic based on various factors such as socio-economic status, age, gender, and more.
+The system utilizes machine learning techniques to make predictions.

+Description:

+The Titanic Survival Prediction System is built using a dataset containing information about the passengers aboard the Titanic, such as their socio-economic status, age, gender, and other relevant features.
+By employing various machine learning algorithms, the system can determine the likelihood of a person surviving the disaster based on the provided input data.

+Features:

+Socio-Economic Status: Analyzing the impact of passenger class on survival rates.
+Age: Studying the relationship between age and the likelihood of survival.
+Gender: Investigating the influence of gender on survival probabilities.
+Machine Learning Models: Utilizing classification algorithms for prediction, such as logistic regression, decision trees, random forests, or support vector machines.

 Here's a basic outline of how you can approach this task: